Our Story

 Hindogbae (Hindo) Joseph Hindogbae Kposowa is a passionate leader in educational program development and project management.
 As Co-Founder of Sierra Leone Rising and Director of The Kposowa Foundation’s Sierra Leone operations, Hindo has led various programs benefiting the education, health and social-economic opportunities of communities in Sierra Leone.
 These include management in all foundation activities with international business, non-profit, academic and governmental organizations.

 Looking beyond prevailing negative narratives, Hindo has been instrumental in creating programs that support collaborative global learning, women’s empowerment, and public safety.
 In 2014 Hindo led a team of 40 volunteers to raise awareness with health literacy programs that helped protect 43,000 people in 236 villages in the midst of the Ebola virus epidemic whose death toll exceeded 4,000 lives in Sierra Leone alone.
-Additionally Hindo has been tapped to participate in and/or lead education development programs in the United States, England, Colombia, Canada, Kenya, and Nigeria.
+Additionally Hindo has been tapped to participate in and/or lead education development programs in the United States, England, Colombia, Canada, Kenya, Senegal and Nigeria.

 Currently, Hindo is an Associate Partner at the law firm of Brewah & Co Solicitors in Freetown.
 He focuses his law practice on Mergers and Acquisition, Estate Management, Contracts, Litigation, Corporate/Business and Nonprofit Management.
+He is also an Associate Fellow of the Royal Commonwealth Society.